Easy Strawberry Cream Cheese Pie

 My first experience with freshly picked strawberries was from my aunt Patsy’s garden.
-As a kid, I marveled at the extraordinary flavor and texture of those little crimson gems.
-And now, as an adult, I make a point to get our girls to the local strawberry u-pick each summer.
+When I was young, I marveled at the intensely sweet flavor and tender texture of those homegrown crimson gems.
+And now, as an adult, I make a point to get our girls to one of the local strawberry u-pick fields each summer.

 Homegrown berries are nothing like you’ll find at the grocery store.
 Ruby red all the way through, with not a spot of white in the center, they are juicy and fragrant, sweet and tangy.
 It’s like sweet, sweet summer melting in your mouth.

 This easy Strawberry Cream Cheese Pie recipe is a favorite at our house, straight from Patsy’s recipe box – I’ve been eating it since I was a kid.
 And now my family loves it, too.

 What Makes this Strawberry Pie So Good?

 I think the pictures speak for themselves, but let me tell you why my family thinks this strawberry pie is so dang good!